Out of one became many ...

 See individual bios below

-Honouring the great wisdom traditions, Atmavidya welcomes the opportunity to share ancient practices of Yoga and Meditation that continue to help unfold the natural inherent goodness, wisdom, beauty, harmony, kindness and delight in our lives.
+Honouring the great wisdom traditions, Atmavidya welcomes the opportunity to share ancient practices of Yoga and Meditation that unfold the natural inherent goodness, wisdom, beauty, harmony, kindness and joy in our lives.

 Atmavidya welcomes movement from the North, back to Canterbury to continue to share practices of Yoga and Meditation.